CONTRIBUTORS

 Tang Siew Mun

-Dr Tang Siew Mun was previously the Head of the ASEAN Studies Centre and a Senior Fellow at the Regional Strategic and Political Studies programme at the ISEAS – Yusof Ishak Institute.
+Dr Tang Siew Mun is a Senior Fellow of the Regional Strategic and Political Studies programme at ISEAS – Yusof Ishak Institute.
 He was previously Director for Foreign Policy and Security Studies at the Institute of Strategic and International Studies (ISIS), Malaysia and Senior Lecturer at the National University of Malaysia.

 What India’s Withdrawal from RCEP Means for ASEAN, India and the Indo-Pacific Concept